Kholeka98/Performance-Evaluation/README.md

 | S-P3         | Total sales of product 3                                 | DECIMAL(12, 3)  |
 | S-P4         | Total sales of product 4                                 | DECIMAL(12, 3)  |

-### Description of datasets uploaded
-- `statsfinal` is the dataset from Kaggle.
-- `product_sales_data` is the dataset I obtained after renaming columns and preparing the data.
-- `SQL imported data` is the dataset SQL imported.

 ## Strategy
 1. **Dataset Prepation on Excel and MySQL**
       - Data wrangling involved inspecting the dataset for null values and appropriately renaming columns based on their descriptions.